Pyrrole, Kryptopyrrole, Pyrrole Disorder, Pyrrole Condition, Pyrroluria, Kryptopyrole, Pyrole, Pyrrole syndrome:

 Medications used with Rheumatoid Arthritis and/and Urinary Tract Infections can interfere with the test, as does Rifampicin which changes the urine to a red/mauve colour.
 If you are taking these medications consult your physician as you will need to complete the course and/or abstain for a wash out period of 4 weeks prior to collecting a sample.
 For some, this is not possible.

+It is important that the time of collection needs to be noted on the form in order to help account for obtained Urobilinogen levels.
 Very high levels of urinary bilirubin DO also interfere.
 However this is rare and you will be informed if this is the case.
-The time of collection needs to be noted on the form in order to help account for obtained Urobilinogen levels.

 Blood does NOT affect the test result, so spotting at the beginning or end of menstrual cycle will not interfere with the result.
 It is NOT recommended to collect during peak menstruation.